davisanc/AzureSecurityLabs/README.md

 ### 9.4 Use the pre-req script

-You could have also used the pre-req script, that runs all the previous commands for you, to get the final result for the SQL VM
+You can also use the pre-req script, that runs all the previous commands for you Use the AzureDiskEncryptionPreRequisiteSetup.ps1 on this repository, and run it on Powershell

+This shoudd be the final result of the script

 ![sql vm encrypted](/images/sql-vm-encrypted.PNG)